A blended balanced fund that emphasizes long-term growth while also providing income.

 Market commentary

-Global fixed income rose.
-Government bonds in developed markets benefited from weakening inflation and interest-rate cuts, particularly in Europe.
+Global fixed income markets edged higher over the third quarter.
+Government bonds in developed markets benefited from moderating inflation and interest rate cuts, particularly in the U.S. The Bloomberg Global Aggregate Bond Index gained 2.4% in Canadian dollar terms, supported by strong demand for high-quality assets.
 Investment-grade corporate bonds outperformed government bonds in several regions.

 Performance